France, Italy Seek Different “Growth” Than Germany

 When European leaders speak of “growth,” they can mean very different things.

-Italy appears to have joined the ranks of European nations calling for an end to austerity with its new prime minister, Enrico Letta, insisting earlier this week that his country had “done its bit” as far as fiscal consolidation was concerned and the emphasis should shift toward implementing “growth policies.”
+Italy appears to have joined the ranks of European nations calling for an end to austerity with its new prime minister, Enrico Letta, insisting that his country has “done its bit” as far as fiscal consolidation goes and the emphasis should now shift toward implementing “growth policies.”

-French president François Hollande agreed, saying, after meeting Letta in Paris on Wednesday, “Europe has to do the maximum it can for growth.”
+French president François Hollande agrees, saying, after meeting with Letta in Paris, that “Europe has to do the maximum it can for growth.”

-The French and Italian leaders’ concept of “growth” may be different from the European Commission’s and Germany’s.
+The French and Italian leaders’ concept of “growth” is different from the European Commission’s and Germany’s, though.

-European Commission president José Manuel Barroso admitted last month that austerity had “reached its limits” and urged “proper measures for growth,” if combined with what he described as an “indispensable correction in public finances.”
+European Commission president José Manuel Barroso recognizes that austerity has “reached its limits” and urges “proper measures for growth,” if combined with what he describes as an “indispensable correction in public finances.”

-There has been some fiscal consolidation in France and Italy yet Irish economist Constantin Gurdgiev pointed out on Thursday that government spending relative to gross domestic product has grown in both countries throughout the continent’s sovereign debt crisis.
+There has been some fiscal consolidation in France and Italy, yet Irish economist Constantin Gurdgiev points out that government spending relative to gross domestic product has grown in both countries throughout the continent’s sovereign debt crisis.
 French public spending rose 3.4 percentage points; Italy’s 2.7 during the same period.

-Since “austerity” has meant mostly tax increases in these countries, revenue also increased to almost half of economic output.
+Since “austerity” has meant mostly tax increases, revenue also went up to almost half of economic output.
 Only in Italy has it actually led to deficit reduction.

-Both France’s and Italy’s governments still own or finance entire industries in electricity, postal services, railways and telecommunications.
-There has been no effort to sell stock or privatize companies since the European sovereign debt crises began.
+Both France’s and Italy’s governments own or finance entire industries in electricity, postal services, railways and telecommunications.
+There has been no effort to sell stock or privatize companies.